 Working through Financial Crisis

-Co-sponsored by Merck & Co., Inc., this program offers low-income clients a new financial future after they have become overwhelmed by medical expenses, divorce, unemployment, credit cards and/or student loans.
+Co-sponsored by Merck & Co., Inc. and Prudential, this program offers low-income clients a new financial future after they have become overwhelmed by medical expenses, divorce, unemployment, credit cards and/or student loans.
 Volunteer lawyers are paired with clients who require assistance with Chapter 7 bankruptcies.
 Find out more.

 CONSUMER LAW PROGRAM